rakot/chrome-extension-boilerplate/README.md

-# Chrome extension boilerplate with TypeScript, React, Redux, Tailwind, Webpack and V3 Manifest
+# Chrome extension boilerplate V3 Manifest with TypeScript, React, Redux, Tailwind and Webpack

 - React for both inject and popup scripts
 - Redux storage with PersistGate to extension storage